 After the French and Indian Wars, the highland pistol continued to be used throughout the rest of the 18th century.
 After the American revolution, regiments like the 84th Highland Regiment turned in their pistols into stores in Halifax, Nova Scotia.
 Additional Highland pistols from New York City were transfered to Halifax in 1784.
 By 1793, 310 pairs of other ranks pistols were in stores.
 Similar stock piles were reported in Quebec City and records show highland pistols began to be sent to "outposts".
 Considering the Scottish heritage of the Northwest Fur Trade Company, it is conceivable they came into their possession as outposts pushed further and further into the interior of the continent.

 Scottish pistols for the other ranks were more simpler in design than the elegant Murdock pistol we offer.
 As the pictures attest, this .52 calibre reproduction is faithful to those of the period complete with BISSELL maker markings, the unique stepped breech, and functional vent cleaner screw.
-The item is made of tempered seamless modern steel (type:BS970 no.080M40) with a threaded breech plug.
+The item is made of tempered seamless modern steel (type:BS970 no.080M40) with a tight breech plug.
 It is highly polish steel and is not plated.
 The lock is made with strong durable springs and has a case-hardened frizzen (hammer) that throws good sparks.
-We use a cyanide case-hardening factory process that makes sparking both more reliable and longer lasting.
+We use a industrial case-hardening factory process that makes sparking both more reliable and longer lasting.
 Presently no other musket provider uses this technique.